 This course syllabus exceeds the Yoga Alliance minimal requirements for 200h Teacher Training Courses.
 Graduates will receive certificates which entitle them to register as 200 - Registered Yoga Teachers (RYT) at www.yogaaliance.org.
 Teaching language and certificate language is English.
 This certification is fully equivalent to in-person training and the certificate doesn't mention the online modality.

 Due to the COVID-19 pandemic, Yoga Alliance has authorized schools to run all trainings entirely in the online mode for a couple of months.
 Therefore, we have brought our yoga TTC online.
 Online classes will be transmitted via the Zoom platform.
 You would need a smartphone or a computer to run the app, using a camera in your device can be very beneficial but is not required.
 If you cannot join us at the designated class hours for live streaming, you can still do classes from recordings.
 Below is the outline of the course syllabus.

-You can follow the course at your own pace from recordings-you need to complete all assignments and tests by 31 December 2020.
+You can join the course at any time and follow the content at your own pace from recordings.
 If you prefer to join live, below are the dates:

 You will receive recordings of the classes.

-Schedules of stationary courses in Poland and partially online courses can be found here.
+Schedules of stationary courses in Poland and other online courses can be found here.